nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Syntax | Meaning
 ----------------- | -------------------
-`command` | This markup is used to specify text that can be entered into the command box. italics | Italics is used to represent terminology that is only specific to Teaching Assistant.
+`command` | This markup is used to specify text that can be entered into the command box.
-<div markdown="span" class="alert alert-primary">:bulb:</div> | A bulb indicates that the following text is a tip.
+:bulb: | This icon indicates that the following text is a tip.
-<div markdown="span" class="alert alert-warning">:exclamation:</div> | An exclamation mark indicates that the following text is a warning.
+:exclamation: | This icon indicates that the following text is a warning.
+:information_source: | This icon indicates that the following text is a note.

 ---